MahdiNazarii/MahdiNazarii/README.md

  </div>

-#### I am M.Sc. student in Information and Communication Technology at KTH, Royal Institute of Technology.
+#### I am a Master's student (M.Sc., or "Civilingenjör" in Swedish) in Information and Communication Technology at KTH.
-- 🔭 I’m currently studying my third year
+- 🔭 I have completed my bachelor degree and planning to specialize in Machine Learning for my Master's.
 - 📫 How to reach me: mnazari@kth.se
 <br/>